-Re-Admission Following a Leave Of Absence
+Re-Admission Following a Leave of Absence

-- Upon return from leave, the student will be required to repeat the module, if it had been interrupted, and receive final grades. - The student will not be charged any fee for the repeat of any module from which the student took leave or for students returning from a leave of absence. - The date the student returns to class is normally scheduled for the beginning of a module. - When a student is enrolled in a modular program, the student may return at any appropriate module, not only the module from which the student withdrew.
+- Upon return from leave, the student will be required to repeat the module, if it had been interrupted, and receive final grades. - The student will not be charged any fee for the repeat of any module from which the student took leave or for re-entry from the leave of absence. - The date the student returns to class is normally scheduled for the beginning of a module.

+• When a student is enrolled in a modular program, the student may return at any appropriate module, not only the module from which the student withdrew.

-Extension of a Leave Of Absence
+Extension of Leave of Absence